verilog-to-routing/vtr-verilog-to-routing/libs/libencrypt/README.md

     }

     return 0;
     }

-## License
+##License

-The libencrypt library is released under the [MIT License](LICENSE).
+This project is licensed under the MIT License

-## Contributing
+##Contributing

-Contributions to the libencrypt library are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+We appreciate your contributions to make this project better.

-## Acknowledgments

-The libencrypt library utilizes the OpenSSL library for encryption operations and the pugixml library for XML document handling.